A Review of Community-Centric Power System Resilience: Strategies, Data-Driven Methods, and Techno-Legal Perspectives: AI Methods for Power Systems Resilience

-RL has emerged as a prominent technique in stability control and restoration tasks.
-In RL applications, the environment is typically modeled as a finite-horizon Markov decision process, defined by the tuple $(S,A,p,r,d_0,\gamma)$.
-Here, $S$ and $A$ represent the state and action spaces, respectively. $p(s' \mid s,a)$ is the state transition function indicating the probability of transitioning to state $s'$ from state $s$ after taking action $a$; $r(s,a)$ is the reward function for taking action $a$ in state $s$; $\gamma$ is the discount factor for future rewards, and $d_0$ is the initial state distribution.
+Reinforcement learning (RL) has emerged as a prominent technique in stability control and restoration tasks.
+In RL applications, the environment is modeled as a finite-horizon Markov decision process, defined by the tuple $(S,A,p,r,d_0,\gamma)$.
+Here, $S$ and $A$ represent the state and action spaces, respectively. $p(s' \mid s,a)$ is the state transition function indicating the probability of transitioning to state $s'$ from state $s$ after taking action $a$; $r(s,a)$ is the reward function for taking action $a$ in state $s$; $\gamma$ is the discount factor for future rewards, and $d_0$ is the initial state distribution \cite{corrado2023deep}.

-The results demonstrate that deep reinforcement learning (DRL) outperforms the greedy algorithm and can control voltage regulation \cite{corrado2023deep}.

-Different RL tasks are characterized by unique state and action spaces, along with task-specific reward functions. \cite{zhao2022deep,gautam2022reconfiguration,abdelmalak2022network} focused on using RL for MG formation post-disaster, whereas \cite{gautam2022post,tightiz2021resilience} further explore MG operation.
-These models often have discrete action spaces (e.g., toggling switches on and off for specific DERs), and sometimes continuous spaces (e.g., adjusting setpoints for selected DERs) \cite{abdelmalak2022network, corrado2023deep}.

-RL has been applied to optimize restoration strategies, such as scheduling repairs for components \cite{li2021integrating}, dispatching mobile energy resources \cite{gautam2023postdisaster,wang2023towards}, and managing repair crews \cite{wang2023towards}. \cite{li2021integrating} compares the performance of the Q-learning algorithm with Greedy Search (GS) and Exhaustive Search (ES).
-Q-learning outperforms GS and ES by achieving optimality faster.
+Different RL tasks are characterized by unique state and action spaces, along with task-specific reward functions focused on using RL for microgrid (MG) formation post-disaster \cite{zhao2022deep,gautam2022reconfiguration,abdelmalak2022network,gautam2022post,tightiz2021resilience}.
+These models often have discrete action spaces (e.g., toggling switches on and off for specific DERs), and sometimes continuous spaces (e.g., adjusting setpoints for selected DERs) \cite{abdelmalak2022network,corrado2023deep}.
+In addition, RL has been applied to optimize restoration strategies, such as dispatching mobile energy resources, and managing repair crews \cite{gautam2023postdisaster,wang2023towards}.
+Another study discuss scheduling repairs for components and compares the performance of the Q-learning algorithm with Greedy Search (GS) and Exhaustive Search (ES) \cite{li2021integrating}.

-Extreme events can disrupt communication infrastructure, making centralized decision-making impractical.
-To address this, a decentralized framework is proposed in \cite{wang2023towards} for deploying DERs.
-The proposed method outperforms other models in the resilience index by 6-9\%.
-However, it does not account for uncertainties in DERs, and its optimal performance remains 3.53\% lower than mixed-integer linear programming (MILP).